yebinama/vmware-nsx/doc/source/admin_util.rst

 Admin Utility
 =============

-NSX-V and NSX-T support the nsxadmin utility.
-This enables and administrator to determine and rectify inconsistencies between the Neutron DB and NSX.
+The VMWare NSX plugins support the nsxadmin utility.
+This enables and administrator to determine and rectify inconsistencies between the Neutron DB and NSX, in addition to performing different configuration changes and migrations.
 usage: nsxadmin -r <resources> -o <operation>

+In order to specify config files:
+usage: nsxadmin --config-file <neutron config path> --config-file <nsx config path > -r <resources> -o <operation>

 NSX-V Plugin
 ------------